-When providing HCV assistance in an SRO unit, a separate lease and HAP contract are executed for each assisted person, and the standard form of the HAP contract is used.
+When providing HCV assistance in an SRO unit, a separate lease and HAP contract are executed for each assisted person.
+The standard form of the HAP contract is used (form HUD-52641) with- the special housing type specified in Part A of the HAP contract, as follows: "This HAP contract is used for the following special housing type under HUD regulations for the Section 8 voucher program: Single room occupancy (SRO) housing."